pimcore/pimcore/doc/Development_Documentation/21_Deployment/03_Configuration_Environments.md

 #### Storage directory for symfony Config files

-The default storage directory for Symfony Config files is `/var/config/...`.
+The default storage directory for Symfony Config files is defined by `PIMCORE_CONFIGURATION_DIRECTORY`.

 Available options for write targets and directory for Symfony Config files are:
 ```yaml